 There are two key storage trends facing the enterprise.
 First, the storage system is becoming more software defined and second, hardware is no longer the primary performance bottleneck.
 Now software matters but most SDS solutions count on legacy and/or publicly available code resources.

-Storage Switzerland is going to address the challenges that SDS faces in this week’s webinar “SDS is Broken – How to Fix it”.
-Register now and receive an exclusive copy of our latest white paper “What is Holistic SDS” available only to webinar pre-registrants.
+Storage Switzerland is going to address the challenges that SDS faces in the on demand webinar “SDS is Broken – How to Fix it”.
+Register now and receive an exclusive copy of our white paper “What is Holistic SDS” available only to webinar registrants.
 Holistic SDS is the next generation of SDS, designed to address the performance leak and other issues of current SDS solutions.
-Register now to get your paper and to join us on the webinar.